tpascarella/sr50/docs/spending/overview.md

 ![Main Takeaway](/img/spending-takeaway-dark.svg)

-Since 3 categories (Housing, Transportation, and Food) take up 62% of the average American spending, and we want to reach a Savings Ratre of 50% or higher, these will be the areas we focus on.
+Housing, Transportation, and Food take up 62% of the average American spending.

+Since we want to reach a Savings Rate of 50%, we will need to take drastic action on these 3 categories, which we will cover in the next sections.

 >Increase Your Savings Rate